alvinng4/Gravity-Simulator/README.md

 # Gravity Simulator
 Newtonian N-body gravity simulator accelerated with C library
-* Nine integrators including RKF7(8) and IAS15 are implemented
+* Ten integrators including WHFast and IAS15 are implemented
-* WHFast and Barnes-Hut algorithm will be implemented in the future
+* Barnes-Hut algorithm and CUDA acceleration will be implemented in the future

 This is a student project developed for learning purpose, and is designed to be lightweight and easy to use.